-14. Emergency Blanket
+23. Emergency Blanket

-Headlamps are perfect for making your way to the facilities in the middle of the night, rifling through a backpack hands-free, and looping through the poles inside your tent’s roof to make a lantern as you get settled in for the night.
-Most headlamps have a red light setting as well, which is designed to help preserve your night vision and won’t shock your eyes when you turn the lamp on to see something for just a minute when it’s dark out.
+Headlamps are perfect for making your way to the bathroom in the middle of the night, rifling through a backpack hands-free, and looping through the poles inside your tent’s roof to make a lantern as you get settled in for the night.
+Most headlamps have a red-light setting as well, which helps preserve your night vision and doesn’t shock your eyes when you turn the lamp on to see something for just a minute when it’s dark out.